Do Go On - 448 - The Curse of the Lottery Winner

 Including any winnings from the lottery tickets.

-What you got to do is get on a podcast and say, lay it all out.
+What are you going to do is get on a podcast and say, lay it all out.

-Oh, I don't know why I haven't said this.
+Oh, I don't know why I haven't said that.

 Can I have one too?